Mooven's General Terms

 d) the media upon which any Customer Material is provided to Mooven is not damaged, defective, unreadable or unauthorised in any way;

-e) you will apply appropriate security measures to all Customer Material provided to Mooven, including ensuring the use of secure file transfer, encrypting sensitive data and otherwise comply with the requirements set out in a Order Form;
+e) you will apply appropriate security measures to all Customer Material provided to Mooven, including ensuring the use of secure file transfer, encrypting sensitive data and otherwise comply with the requirements set out in a Customer Agreement;

 f) you are responsible for maintaining all original copies of Customer Material and will backup all Customer Material prior to delivery to Mooven.
 Mooven does not guarantee there will be no loss, interference with, damage or degradation to Customer Material and will not be liable in relation to such;